Ramasubramanian/ramasubramanian.github.io/posts/disrupted.md

 ##### Day 1:

 Yangtze engineers land with a set of devices for students on school.
-They make students stand line and prick each student's throat to embed the thirst sensors.
+They make students stand in a line and prick each student's throat to embed the thirst sensors.
 Students on seeing some of their friends crying and slightly bleeding try to run away but are caught and forcefully pricked to embed sensors on their throat.

 ##### Day 2: